 Khator was born in Uttar Pradesh, India, earning a bachelor’s degree at the University of Kanpur.
 She received her master’s degree and her Ph.D. in political science from Purdue University.

-She was won numerous awards and serves on a variety of local, state, and national boards, including the Federal Reserve Bank of Dallas, where she is chair.
+She has won numerous awards and serves on a variety of local, state, and national boards and councils, including the U.S. Department of Homeland Security Academic Advisory Council, the American Council on Education, and the Federal Reserve Bank of Dallas, where she is chair.

 Full version of CV available here